AstraZeneca boosts respiratory unit with $575 million Takeda deal

 LONDON Britain's AstraZeneca (AZN.L) has agreed to buy Takeda Pharmaceutical's (4502.T) respiratory business, including expanded rights to roflumilast, a treatment for chronic obstructive pulmonary disease (COPD).

-AstraZeneca, which has marketed roflumilast in the United States under the name Daliresp since the first quarter of 2015, said it would pay $575 million (£379.34 million) to the Japanese company.
+AstraZeneca, which has marketed roflumilast in the United States under the name Daliresp since the first quarter of 2015, said it would pay $575 million to the Japanese company.

 "Full acquisition of the global rights will support AstraZeneca's respiratory franchise and complement the company's portfolio of treatments for severe COPD," AstraZeneca said.